BabylonJS/Documentation/content/features/featuresDeepDive/webXR/WebXRHandTracking.md

 If you want to provide different hand meshes (for example if you want to have your users wear gloves) it is recommended to take the current RHS (right hand system) hand meshes from the [hand meshes](https://github.com/BabylonJS/Assets/tree/master/meshes/HandMeshes) assets directory and modify them.
 Otherwise you will need to create your own skeleton/bones and weight the skin correctly.

 Once you are down creating you will need two important objects per hand.
 The first is the actual mesh per hand.
 The other is the mapping between the native XR tracked joint and the bone in your model.
-It is an structured array with the names of the bones of each hand as strings, sorted according to the XR mapping of the joints.
+It is a structured array with the names of the bones of each hand as strings, sorted according to the XR mapping of the joints.
 The default one is this:

 ```javascript
 this._rigMapping = [